A Single Line of Computer Code Put Thousands of Innocent Turks in Jail - Slashdot

 I'm pretty sure mose people put in jail are innocent under western rules.
 Under goatfucker rule, they're guilty as sin.
 Obvious reasons are obvious.
 But as long as the Turkish people acquiesce and continue down this path, much, much more of this will continue to happen.

 So, get a clue, dear Turks.
 Get a clue.
 We've seen how this works, we've seen this very playbook in Europe, we've seen where it leads.
-The p
+The pixel isn't the point.
+The people in jail over tenuously alleged sympathies are.
+Not that I care much: Gulenism is but a hair different from Erdostanism.
+Nobody willing to put a religiously-inspired ideology over the good of the people is innocent.
+You had the vote, and yet you all still voted for the guy who explicitly said that democracy is but a train to get off of when you get where he wants to be.
+You made your bed.

 The other 120,000 (Score:2)